ronaldoussoren/pyobjc/docs/dev/coding-style.rst

    )

-The framework wrappers do *not* include a copy of ``pyobjc-api.h``, but dynamicly fetch that at build time.
+The framework wrappers do *not* include a copy of ``pyobjc-api.h``, but dynamically fetch that at build time.

 C code
 ------